Titanic International Society

 The society publishes Voyage, an illustrated quarterly journal.
 In addition to stories about the Titanic and her passengers and crew, other ships related to the Titanic disaster are also covered, such as the SS Californian and the rescue ship RMS Carpathia.
 Although Titanic is the Society's primary focus, issues of Voyage have also featured other famous ocean liners.
-The Society's logo reflects these multiple interests, with silhouettes depicting Titanic, the acclaimed French vessel SS Normandie, and SS United States, the world's fastest liner.
+The Society's logo reflects these multiple interests, with silhouettes depicting the Titanic, the acclaimed French vessel SS Normandie, and SS United States, the world's fastest liner.